2026 Conference

 Additional travel support opportunities are also available, including the following:

-• For members of the European Society for Mathematical and Theoretical Biology (ESMTB) through https://www.lner.co.uk/.
+• For members of the European Society for Mathematical and Theoretical Biology (ESMTB) through https://www.esmtb.org/Travel-Support.
 Applicants are allowed to become a member (for up to 25€ per year!) before applying for funding.
 Note that the application must be done BEFORE the conference, with a notification typically within one month after the submission.
+The deadline has now passed.

 • For ECRs members (with at least one year of membership) of the Society for Mathematical Biology (SMB) through https://www.smb.org/travel-grants.